-UNITAR and UNV are delighted to be able to offer all active UN Volunteers the opportunity to take part in a series of courses on topics ranging from Child Soldiers and Security Forces to Electoral Security and Conflict Prevention to Strengthening Civilian Capacities to Protect Civilians.
+UNITAR and UNV are delighted to be able to offer all assigned or deployed UN Volunteers the opportunity to take part in a series of courses on topics ranging from Child Soldiers and Security Forces to Electoral Security and Conflict Prevention to Strengthening Civilian Capacities to Protect Civilians.
 These are self-paced online courses that provide more in-depth insights and advanced knowledge meant to develop professional skills and key competences in the area of conflict, peace and security.
 The courses are on-going and can be accessed at any time.
-These courses are available free of charge to all active UN Volunteers.
+These courses are available free of charge to all assigned or deployed UN Volunteers.
 Some prior familiarity with the related field is recommended but not required.

 To sign up for the courses for free, all you need to do is contact email@example.com.

 Peacekeeping is one of the many tools employed by the United Nations and other international organizations to help address diverse threats to international peace and security.
 Since its inception, peacekeeping has contributed to preventing and managing violent conflict between and within states and to the support of national actors in protecting and building peace after conflict.
 Today, with over 112,000 personnel deployed in 16 missions, the scale of the United Nations’ involvement in peacekeeping operations is unprecedented and the diversity of mission mandates has the diversity of mission mandates requires the UN to deliver on an ever-increasing number of tasks.

 The goal of this course is to review the organization of peacekeeping operations by providing an overview of the framework in which they are developed, studying their overall structure, and discussing the roles and responsibilities of the different actors involved.